Meet Tim Swannie….

 It hasn’t been great, I must admit.
 We often wish we had a magic wand to take us back to June 2016 and somehow get a different outcome, but we are where we are.

 Before the Brexit vote, Brits made up about 60% of our clients, but this dropped to nothing for a couple of months, mainly because of the shock of “what next?”.
 This didn’t last too long though and we saw UK enquiries coming back around September that year.
-They haven’t got back up to the levels before the vote, but Brits currently make up just over 40% of our enquiries.
+They haven’t got back up to the levels before the vote, but Brits currently make up just over 35% of our enquiries which is still a sizeable chunk.

 If you had to give three top tips to buyers what would they be?